 Visit the nearby islands

-Speaking of other islands, one of the nicest things to do in Sardinia is exploring the smaller islands off its coast.
+Speaking of other islands, you should explore the smaller islands off the coast of Sardinia.
 Sant’Antioco can be easily reached from the mainland, to which it is connected via a bridge.
 This small island is home to the lovely fishing villages of Sant’Antioco and Calasetta, is packed with nice beaches and is connected by ferry to the nearby island of Carloforte.

 Off the north east coast of the island, La Maddalena archipelago is one of the best places in Sardinia, with a myriad of stunning beaches.
 There, Caprera is where the house of Garibaldi, one of the most prominent figures of Italian history, is located.

 Asinara island, located on the top north west of Sardinia, can be reached on a short ferry ride from either Porto Torres or Stintino.
 It used to be a leper colony, and then became a prison colony.
 In 1997 the prison was closed and the island became a national park.
 Currently nobody lives there except the park rangers.
-The island is absolutely gorgeous and visiting is one of the top things to do in Sardinia.
+The island is absolutely gorgeous!

 Visit the beautiful cities